madfam-io/plinto/claudedocs/implementation-reports/strategic-market-positioning-audit-nov17-2025.md

 ### 3.2 Audit: Paid Tier Feature Differentiation

-**Success Metric**: *"The value of 'Plinto Cloud' is not just 'hosting', but a seamless, zero-configuration, Git-integrated deployment and management experience."*
+**Success Metric**: *"The value of 'Janua Cloud' is not just 'hosting', but a seamless, zero-configuration, Git-integrated deployment and management experience."*

 #### Evidence